davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 2. Like before, the disk dequeues the command and reads from physical media, temporarily storing the result in the disk's own onboard memory.

-3. Now for DMA: the disk now copies data out of its onboard memory and into RAM.
-This is still a potentially large number of 4-8 bytes copies, but now the *disk* does it, while the CPU does other stuff.
+3. Now for DMA: the *disk* copies data out of its onboard memory and into RAM.
+This is still a potentially a long loop, but now the disk executes the loop while the CPU does other stuff.

 4. Finally, the disk notifies the CPU everything is done by sending an interrupt (event callback).
-There's nothing more for the CPU to do now &mdash; the requested data is already in memory!
+There's nothing more for the CPU to do now &mdash; the requested data is already in RAM!

 When DMA was first introduced, CPUs were typically much faster than peripheral devices and their corresponding memory tranfers, and DMA was key to ensuring CPUs weren't being bottlenecked on comparatively slower hardware.
-Today, with some of the highest-end hardware, the situation is inverted: these super fast peripherals need DMA to avoid being bottlenecked by the CPU!
+Today, with some of the highest-end hardware, the situation has been inverted: now we have super fast peripherals that need DMA to avoid being bottlenecked by the CPU!

 ## RDMA?

-"Alright," you might say, "this has all been neat and stuff, but weren't we going to talk about RDMA?"
-Yes &mdash; it's time to bring it all home!
+"Alright," you might say, "this has all been neat, but weren't we going to talk about RDMA?"
+Yup, let's talk about RDMA.
+If you still remember what "RDMA" stands for, in light of the above, you might see where all this is headed.

-If you still remember what "RDMA" stands for, you might already see where all this is headed.
-You see, it's *technically* correct to expand "RDMA" to "Remote Direct Memory Access," and that's why you'll see most articles write it out that way.
-But it's arguably more enlightening to expand it as "Remote DMA," because the core idea of RDMA is to do a DMA *across computers*.
+You see, it's *technically* correct to expand "RDMA" fully to "Remote Direct Memory Access," and that's why you'll see most articles write it out that way.
+But it's arguably more enlightening to expand it as "Remote DMA," because the core idea of RDMA is to do a DMA transfer *across computers*.

 Let's go back to our disk read example, but now with two computers: one with our code (that wants to read data into local RAM) and the other one with the disk we want to read from.
 A technology that supports Remote DMA will let us do a disk read as follows: